 Third Sunday of every Month (except for Holidays, July and August) at the rise of second meeting (a little after 11:30 am).
 All are welcome to join Friends for potluck lunch, whether you have time to bring a dish to pass or not.

 Are held on the second and fourth Sundays of every month (September to June) between the two meetings for workshop (starting a little after 9:35 am and ending around 10:20 am).
 Check the monthly schedule here.

 Monthly Meeting for Business:

-Third Sunday of every month (except for July and August) after the rise of second meeting for worship (starting around noon after a simple potluck lunch).
+Third Sunday of every month (except for Holidays, July and August) after the rise of second meeting for worship (starting around 12:30 after a potluck lunch).
 Check the monthly schedule here.